Gadgetorium

 The Rest

+A square object hanging on a wall.
+It has curved beige sides and a black face.
+The face is covered in a grid of orange squares, and one white circle.
+Some of the orange squares are lit up.
 The back of the clock again, with more parts added: deeper walls, a circuit board wrapped in electrical tape, wires, and a cable mounted to the bottom.

 The matrix is driven directly by an Adafruit ItsyBitsy with a Sparkfun RTC module.
 The time is initially set over serial, the same as my LED watch.
 The RTC then keeps the time accurately for quite a while, with battery backup.
 (I haven't had to set it again after a couple months.)
 The clock is powered by a Pi 3 power supply plugged into a panel-mount USB jack on the bottom.
 The boards are just floating, wrappped in electrical tape so as not to short out against the matrix.
 The panel-mount cable holds them in place.
 The case is printed in multiple pieces: